Azara’s Night Monkey, Aotus azarae

 Appearance

 Azara’s night monkeys have beautiful markings.
 Their belly has a lovely orange color that contrasts with the grayish-brown woolly hair of their body.
 Their ears are round, short, and hardly visible.
 Their expressive face is outlined by white hair.
 Their big round eyes are hazelnut in color with large black pupils and framed by light brown hair, which makes them look like owls.
 Their nose is small and flat with sideways-facing nostrils.
 They have a throat sack that allows them to produce loud vocalizations.
-Their long and thin tail is semi-prehensile.
+Their long and thin tail is nonprehensile, but assists them with balance.
 They have large digit pads on their hands and feet and opposable thumbs.
 Large muscular legs make them skilled leapers.

 Although not visible, their eyes bear a physical characteristic found in few primate species—each retina has only a single type of cone, which results in a lack of full color vision.